gonnaflick/Rust-Game-Server/README.md

 * Mod compatibility

 ## General info
-This repo includes an image called steamcmd, this image includes all the dependencies and configurations for steamcmd.
-This image only serves as the base image for the rust container.
-Under the rust directory you can find the docker file to build the rust image and container.
+This project uses docker for fast and easy implementation of Rust game server using the SteamCMD docker image I've also created, you can find additional information in the following link: https://github.com/gonnaflick/SteamCMD

 ## Instructions
 Instructions for installation are as follow: